This is Epoq, Inc.'s privacy notice.

 Postal address: 85 Swanson Road, Suite 160, Boxborough MA, 01719

 - You may have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us first.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO, or any other supervisory authority so please contact us first.

 - Changes to the privacy notice and your duty to inform us of changes